Robbo-lab/div-web-application-development-assessment-3/readme.md

 ### Additional Notes

 - Make sure to follow GitHub Classroom instructions provided by your instructor.
-- Document your progress and include necessary screenshots in your submission.
+- Document your progress and include necessary screenshots in your evidence folder.
+- once complete download, zip and submit your completed code to the blackboard submission area

 ## GitHub Commands for Classroom